fboender/lurch/README.md

 Desktop entries, passwords from your password manager, directories to switch to, etc. *Some assembly required*.

-An example generator is included: `gen_entries.sh`.
+An example generator is included: `gen_entries.py`.
 It may or may not work properly for you.
 Build your own.

 Each item in the list takes a few default keys: